 Some of the studies done focus on onion fertility, nutrients in onion production, onion storage studies, thrips (insects that transmit disease), botrytis neck rot… so many things!
 There are lot of challenges to getting produce to market.
 Many of you will be happy to know there are no GMOs involved in the process.
 The Vidalia onion growing area is limited so part of the challenge is to increase the production of the onions as demand increases.

-After nap time we headed out to see the Country Music Band “Lonestar” in concert but a sever thunderstorm shut the show down before the headliners could take the stage.
+After nap time we headed out to see the Country Music Band “Lonestar” in concert but a severe thunderstorm shut the showdown before the headliners could take the stage.
 Lucky for us we got a few treats and made a few new friends before the storm.